 Once you have an idea of how you will structure the letter, you need to know all the information that you can use in your favor to understand how to address the company, what you can offer them, and what characteristics you are aligned with the objectives of this business and vice versa.

-Smart companies look for employees who have the same values and objectives as them, in this way, a better work environment and a work culture in which everyone wins are guaranteed.
+Smart companies look for employees who share their values and objectives.
+This ensures a better work environment and a work culture in which everyone wins.

 Prove Your Worth